ShiroXOkami/VRCASL-Gestures-Simplified/README.md

 Huge Thanks to [@Priestess](https://github.com/shrine-priestess) for the inspiration.
 All credit goes to her, all i did was make it simpler and more user friendly.

-Must be using [@benaclejames](https://github.com/benaclejames/VRCThumbParams) mod with [Melonloader](https://melonwiki.xyz/#/) in order to function properly
+Must be using [@I5UCC](https://github.com/I5UCC/VRCThumbParamsOSC) OSC in order to function properly

 ## To add to Avatar
 1. Import Package
-2. Place "ASL Simplified 1" into the "Gesture" playable layer
+2. Place "ASL Simplified" into the "Gesture" playable layer

 ![Base Layers](https://user-images.githubusercontent.com/68105767/111051703-08604b80-840a-11eb-839a-acfe5705122b.PNG)